 Members Clubs and Miners' Welfare Institutes (but not Commercial Clubs) may apply for a Club Gaming Permit or a Club Gaming Machine Permit.
 The Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D), equal chance gaming and games of chance as set-out in regulations.
-A Club Gaming machine permit will enable the premises to provide gaming machines (3 machines to provide gaming machines (3 chance as set-out in regulations.
-A Club Gaming machine permit will enable the premises to provide gaming machines (3 chance as set-out in regulations.
 A Club Gaming machine permit will enable the premises to provide gaming machines (3 machines of categories B, C or D).